Jasper Place High School: Rebels Early Bird Basketball Tournament

 Jasper Place holds an annual tournament called the REB International Basketball Tournament, regularly hosting high-school level teams from across the globe, such as China, Australia, and the US.
 The REB tournament began in 1982 with only sixteen teams competing.
 Now one of the largest international high school basketball tournaments in North America, the 2007 REB tournament saw 38 teams.

 In 2015, the REB Basketball Tournament had its 34th tournament.

-Fitness center
+Fitness centre

-The Jasper Place Fitness Center is located near the CTS wing of the school, and is open from 9:00 am – 12:10 pm, and 1:15 pm – 5:00 pm.
+The Jasper Place Fitness Centre is located near the CTS wing of the school, and is open from 9:00 am – 12:10 pm, and 1:15 pm – 5:00 pm.
 It is also available to female students before school as a part of a special women's fitness group.
-The Fitness Center is fully stocked with exercise equipment for virtually all needs.
+The Fitness Centre is fully stocked with exercise equipment for virtually all needs.

 Clubs

 Jasper Place clubs change every year, depending on student's interests.
 But some of the most common choices include: